rob-myers/rob-myers.github.io/docs/plan.md

     - Simplify in original repo
     - Copy across and get working
   - Continue migration

+- can toggle NPC speech bubbles
+  - 🚧 can attach html at world point
+  - can attach html to bot

+- pause/resume Tabs pause/resumes any sessions
+  - pause/resume foreground and all background processes
+  - npcs should pause/resume
+  - try with some bots too

+- migrate to free icons

+- modularise npc json
+  - NPC.jsx
+  - create-npc.js

+- fix NavDemo1 useGeomorphs HMR
+  - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
+  - Fix HMR as far as we can

 - 🚧 avoid player moving thru closed doors
   - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey